Legalisation of documents from the Philippines for use in the Netherlands

 CENOMAR (Certificate of No Marriage Record)

-Information held by the National Statistics Office (NSO) may not be completely up to date.
+Information held by the Philippine Statistics Authority (PSA) (formerly known as NSO) may not be completely up to date.
 If this is the case, you will receive a CENOMAR for a period up to a specific date, stating that you do not appear in the marriage register up to that date.

 You will need to have an affidavit drawn up for the period following the date on the certificate.
 An affidavit is a declaration that you make under oath in the presence of a notary.
 You will need to take a copy of your birth certificate with you.
 Have the affidavit legalised by the Regional Trial Court.
 Then take your documents to the Philippine Department of Foreign Affairs.